sixy6e/geospatial-hdf5/examples/README.md

 Appending new bands in the KEA format is very simple, and can be of different data types compared to existing bands.
+New bands can also be a reference/link (think of a UNIX symlink or Window shortcut) to an already existing band.
+This is useful for when a raster image such as a rasterised geometry set is the same through time, but the raster attribute table (RAT) containing various statistics does change.
+By using a reference/link, a user doesn't need to store the same image multiple times in order to have additional RAT's.
+It saves on disk space, and makes the file more portable by being smaller.

 Additional Compression Filters